opetchey/ResponseDiversityNetwork/README.md

 Biodiversity for resilience and stability

-The repository for the Response Diversity Network.
+This is a repository being used for scoping of the possibility of a Response Diversity Network.

 More information here https://opetchey.github.io/ResponseDiversityNetwork/